 The MSU learning management system is used extensively by faculty in face-to-face and online courses to offer content, communicate with students, post grades, and collect assignments.
 MSU students are accustomed to and depend on the university’s standard learning management system to organize, schedule, and support their coursework and academic success.

 You will use the learning management system supported by MSU to, at a minimum, post your syllabus, use the announcement tool as the primary means to communicate with students about your class, and post course content in an organized manner.
 Starting in the Fall Semester of 2025, Canvas will be the official MSU-required learning management system.
-Canvas training can be accessed at: https://ato.montana.edu/canvas/learning/
+Canvas training can be accessed at: https://ato.montana.edu/canvas/learning/.

 Approval